The Pre-apprenticeship Course: A Significant Milestone in the Routes to Employment Project

 • Individual check-ins to better understand and support each participant’s specific goals

-• Access to the Routes Apprenticeship Opportunity List, featuring current and relevant programmes made available through our partner WorkWhile, who is building partnerships with apprenticeship employers and training providers
+• Access to the Routes Apprenticeship Opportunity List, featuring relevant opportunities in collaboration with our partner WorkWhile

-• Online workshop on How and Where to Find an Apprenticeship Programme
+• Online Info Sessions with the Routes team, including on How and Where to Find an Apprenticeship Programme

 • Drop-in sessions, offering a shared and welcoming space to work on applications collaboratively

-• One-to-one CV reviews from professional volunteers to refine and strengthen job applications
+• One-to-one CV reviews from professional Routes volunteers to refine and strengthen applications

-This support will continue until participants secure apprenticeship opportunities that align with their career goals and have the potential to lead to long-term, meaningful employment.
+We will continue to work with our candidates, to support them with their career goals and relevant apprenticeship applications, in ways that have the potential to lead to long-term, meaningful employment.

 If you are interested to connect with our team for sharing learnings and for employment partnership opportunities, please reach out to our RTE project managers Jocelyn Maskrey and Roula Kheder.

-(Photo of participants engaged in a group activity with Routes’ Project Managers.)
+(Photo of participants engaged in a group activity with Routes)

 Next